CodyBontecou/blog-nuxt-content/content/tell-me-a-time-when.md

 A: I started with the tests, I used the tests as a way to map the features that were implemented in a resilient and effective way.
 I was surprised to find that none of the front end was tested, so I took it upon my self to make a testing plan for our front end web application.

 R: I brought in tools such as play right, and e2e framer work, testing library, react testing library for integration tests and jest for unit tests.
-I also brought in msw JS to mock end test different UI error states.
+I also brought in MSW.js to mock and test different UI error states.
 The team was thrilled and found this work to be beneficial.

 ### Tell me about a time when you took it upon yourself to work on a challenging initiative.